-Can Mother of Disabled 15-Year-Old Continue to Receive Social Security Caretaker Benefits When He Turns 16?
+Can Mom of Disabled 15-Year-Old Continue to Receive SS Caretaker Benefits When He Turns 16?

 My son and I both receive SSDI survivor’s benefits from my deceased ex husband (neither remarried and my son is his only child).
 My son is 15 and my benefits will stop when he turns 16.
 I was once told (by a Social Security representative) that my benefits might continue if my son is special needs.
 He has a rare genetic disorder that causes learning disabilities, autism, and high anxiety (diagnosed).
 I have called SSA twice since and have been told that there is no program to continue my benefit until he is 18 (at which time he will go on disability) even though I was told there was an existing program benefit.
 I have now received a letter stating that my benefits could continue (if my child is disabled) while the SSA representative on the telephone still tells me there is no benefit.
 I’m completely confused.